hammady/scaltainer/README.md

     scaltainer -f yourconfig.yml

-Note that after each run a new file is created (`scaltainer-state.yml`) which stores the state of the previous run.
+Note that after each run a new file is created (`yourconfig.yml.state`) which stores the state of the previous run.
-This is because there are some configuration parameters (like timeout and sensitivity) need to remember previous runs.
+This is because there are some configuration parameters (like sensitivity) need to remember previous runs.

 Typically, the above command should be put inside a cronjob that is triggered every minute or so.